mucaho/JArrayLiterals/README.md

 No more `new int[][] { {1,2}, {3,4} }` notations which have more boilerplate code than actual data!
 Why not do `$($(1,2), $(3,4))` and make your life easier?

+Why bother?
+If you write a lot of parameterized unit tests and you hardcode the test parameters, then JArrayLiterals could help you write parameter data in a concise, dynamic and clean way.
+If your interested in _"parameterised tests that don't suck"_, check out [JUnitParams](http://code.google.com/p/junitparams/)!
+The shortcut method of that project actually inspired me to make this project.

+Check out the example below for identifiying benefits in using this project.

 Example
 -------
 Example showing the benefits of JArrayLiterals: